Open soon!

 Alvar Aalto,

-Aino Aalto,
+Aino Marsio-Aalto,

-floor lamp 607 A 1941, Pertti Männistö collection, photo: Anssi Vaarola
+floor lamp 607 A, 1941, Pertti Männistö Collection, photo: Anssi Vaarola

 Alvar Aalto,